-- 1 whole lychee eyeball with blueberry (optional, and it adds carbs!)
+- 1 whole lychee eyeball with blueberry (optional, and it does add carbs)

-In a cocktail shaker filled with ice, add your Empress gin, lemon juice and your homemade keto grenadine.
-Shake until shaker is very cold, about 30 seconds.
+- In a cocktail shaker filled with ice, add Empress gin, lemon juice and grenadine.
+Shake until the shaker is very cold, about 30 seconds.

-Strain into cocktail glass of choice, top with diet ginger beer.
+- Strain into a cocktail glass of choice, top with ginger beer.